Ab-initio simulation of excited-state potential energy surfaces with transferable deep quantum Monte Carlo: Results

 Computing the numerous low-lying electronic states of the dissociation of the carbon dimer constitutes a formidable challenge to quantum chemistry methods \cite{,wouters2014,holmes2017}.
 The difficulty lies in the simultaneous presence of strong static and dynamic correlation \cite{mazin2021}, giving rise to a number of exotic electronic properties such as charge-transfer type bonding \cite{su2011}, and the presence of low-lying doubly excited states \cite{bruna1991}.

 The benefits of optimizing excited state deep-learning QMC ansatzes jointly across molecular geometries are showcased by modeling the lowest-lying eight states of the carbon dimer simultaneously for ten nuclear separations ranging from 1.0 to 1.9 \AA.
 Utilizing the spin penalty term in the loss function \eqref{eqn:loss_function}, the four singlet and four triplet states can be treated separately.
 The parameters of the main electron-nucleus transformer are shared across the four electronic states in each simulation.
 The resulting PESs are shown on Fig.~\ref{fig:carbon-dimer}a, along with reference values obtained with the semi-stochastic heat bath configuration interaction (SHCI) \cite{holmes2017} method.
 It is clear that joint DeepQMC optimization is capable of modeling all eight states, along the entire range of bond lengths.
-The convergence of the MAE of relative energies during the training process is plotted on Fig.~\ref{fig:carbon-dimer}b, for single-point \cite{szabo2024}, and transferable DeepQMC optimizations.
+The convergence of the MAE of relative energies during the training process is plotted on Fig.~\ref{fig:carbon-dimer}c, for single-point \cite{szabo2024}, and transferable DeepQMC optimizations.
 The final MAEs of the two setups are similar, being 75(2) meV for single-point, and 69(1) meV for transferable optimization.
-However, joint training offers large cost savings, converging to this accuracy significantly faster: it reaches the final MAE of the single-point calculation in about three times fewer iterations.
+However, joint training offers large cost savings, converging to this accuracy substantially faster, reaching the final MAE of the single-point calculation in about three times fewer iterations.
 This is all the more remarkable as unlike the single-point run, transferable optimization was not preceded by supervised pretraining.
 It's worth emphasizing that the above results pertain to the accuracy of relative energies, as opposed to the absolute energy of each point along the PESs.
 While the former is vastly more important in practice, we note that the model trained jointly for 200k iterations yields on average 170(2) meV higher absolute energies than the single-point one.
-This highlights the improved error cancellation properties afforded by joint optimization.
+The larger absolute energy error for the transferably trained ansatz is explained by the fact that it has (roughly) the same capacity as the single-point ansatz, but has to simultaneously represent a range of geometries, which necessarily leaves less expressivity for each geometry.
+On the other hand, this highlights the improved error cancellation properties afforded by joint optimization, which arrives at lower relative energy errors than single-point training.
 At the same time, the absolute energies of the transferable ansatz were still converging when the optimization was stopped, indicating the possibility of further reducing the total energy error with extended optimization.